I have taken flying and sailing lessons, so I understand which is easier to learn. Both flying and sailing are skills you need to obtain.

 To fly, you need to have a license similar to having a legal license to drive a car or motorcycle.

-Sailing a pleasure boat in most states does not require that you have licenses.
-Even children can technically have a small sailboat and go out on the lake or even the ocean with a boat (though we believe no parents should allow their children out on a boat without proper instruction or tools).
+Sailing a pleasure boat in most states does not require that you have a license.
+Even children can technically have a small sailboat and go out on the lake or the ocean with a boat (though we believe no parents should allow their children out on a boat without proper instruction or tools).

 Stress Of Sailing Vs. Flying

 There can be something relaxing about both sailing and flying.
-When you are flying, you are up there above the world and see life as it’s going on below you.
+When you are flying, you are up above the world and see life as it’s below you.

 But with flying, if something goes wrong, you must be able to make rapid, split-second decisions, or your life and the lives of your passengers may be in danger.
 One of the biggest challenges with flying is that you need to be able to handle that kind of stress.

 The challenge with flying is that you must always be mentally prepared to handle an emergency and have just a few seconds to decide.
-With flight, you must be so well trained that the correct decision is the right one, and you are automatically making that correct decision as to your life, and the life of your passengers depends on it.
+With flight, you must be so well trained that the correct decision is the right one, and you are automatically making that correct decision as your life and the life of your passengers depend on it.

 If you get in trouble with sailing, you can bring down all your sails and radio for help.
-If you are not too far from the shore, you can swim into shore.
+You can swim on the shore if you are not too far from the shore.

 Unlike flying with sailing, you have time to think.
-If you are unsure, you can sit out in the boat for a while and figure it out.
+If unsure, you can sit out in the boat and figure it out.